Is it legal to have two home insurance policies In Texas

 • Specialized Protection: Vacation properties need additional insurance for unique risks.

-• Peace of Mind: Extra insurance ensures your vacation home is protected when you’re not there.
+• Peace of Mind: Extra insurance protects your vacation home when you’re not there.

 Investing in vacation home insurance benefits secures your property even when you’re away.